angezid/advanced-mark.js-playground/README.md

 They are not conflicting with each other and can be switch by checkbox.

-#### The Codejar editor issue
+#### Codejar editor issue
-On local machine, using modules will only complicate things - it will be required of using server.
-The package of a code editor `codejar` don't contain `umd` format, currently the `codejar.js` is converted to pseudo `umd` format by `replace-in-file` plugin (`rollup` failed to do this).
+The `codejar.js` is an embeddable editor, but it lacks some necessary functionality.
+Currently, it's adapted for use with this project.

 ### Install Mark.js-playground
 Clone or download this repository and run: